heggy231/jstinytest/Note.md

 	0 in testArray // true
 	1 in testArray // true
 	2 in testArray // true
-	3 in testArray // false
+	3 in testArray // false no index (prop names) exists

 	var arrayOfHoles = [,,,,];
 	0 in arrayOfHoles; // does 0 property name exist in arrayOfHoles?